 Rather than becoming a condo owner right away, when buying pre-construction, you first enter a period called interim occupancy.

 Interim occupancy isn’t the same as final closing when ownership is transferred to the buyer.

-So what are the differences between interim occupancy and final closing and why is a part of the pre-construction purchase process?
-We breakdown the facts below:
+So what are the differences between interim occupancy and final closing and why is it a part of the pre-construction purchase process?
+We break down the facts below:

 Aptly named, interim occupancy is a temporary phase in the pre-construction buying process that comes just before final closing (the last step in a real estate transaction when ownership is transferred to the buyer).

 During interim occupancy, your apartment unit is regarded as being livable and you can move in.
 However, the rest of the condo tower isn’t fully completed and other units (as well as some commons spaces, such as hallways) are still being finished off.